miShelbyT/miShelbyT/README.md

 💡 About Me

-- 🔭 I’m currently working on ... the [Jellyswitch](https://github.com/jellyswitch) debug/update team
+- 🔭 I’m currently working on ...
+JavaScript Advanced Concepts, and finishing up refactoring my Vanilla JS project into OOP
 - 🌱 I’m currently take a dive into ...
 Java, and I'm loving it!!!
 - 👯 I’m looking to collaborate on ... an open source project
 - 🤔 I’m looking for help with ... where do I start... there's so much to learn!